RednibCoding/rune-lang/README.md

 - **Embeddable:** Seamlessly integrates into your Go projects.
 - **Extensible:** Easily extendable with custom functions and variables.
 - **Portable:** Simple to port to other languages.
-- **Versatile:** Can be used standalone as a script runner with the [Rune](dist/) binary or embedded as a scripting language within your project.
+- **Versatile:** Can be used standalone as a script runner with the standalone binary (see: [Releases](https://github.com/RednibCoding/runevm/releases)) or embedded as a scripting language within your project.

 ## Everything you would definetely need for scripting, but not more and not less:
 - **Datatypes:** `int`, `float`, `string`, `bool`